 Does Spanish inheritance tax and Spanish inheritance law apply to your worldwide assets?
-In this guide we will explain in detail who is subject to inheritance taxes in Spain and if you need to write a Spanish will.
+In this comprehensive guide, we will delve into the intricate world of inheritance laws in Spain, explaining in detail who is subject to inheritance taxes and whether you need to draft a Spanish will.

 The inheritance tax law in Spain

 The Inheritance tax is one of the main taxes paid in Spain by both residents and non-residents.

 We are talking about a progressive tax paid by the person who receives an inheritance from a friend or relative; be it property, money or any other type of asset.

 Although an inheritance is the most common object of this tax, there are two other conditions under which it will also apply.
 Those cases are:

 - You receive a monetary amount derived from life insurance of any kind.

 In that sense, you cannot receive the inherited assets until you pay the tax in full.

 You will have 6 months in order to pay, with the possibility of requesting an extension of 183 additional days.
 Please note that you can also request payment in instalments.

 There are two factors that can explain the difficulty of this tax: the differences with other European countries and the different laws that are applicable within the same region.